 - $250,000,000/(0.085 - 0.05)

 How Terminal Value Works

 Terminal value is important in corporate finance for valuing companies in mergers and acquisitions (M&A) and for some analysts who work for investment firms.
-Some individual investors may incorporate terminal value into their analysis, but not all, because not every investment strategy requires that you know or understand the concept.
+Some individual investors may incorporate terminal value into their analysis, but not all, because not every investment strategy requires you know or understand the concept.